reclaim-adithya/reclaim-js-app/README.md

-# Reclaim js-sdk demo website
+# Reclaim Protocol - js sdk

 This is a demo website that uses `@reclaimprotocol/js-sdk` to interact with the Reclaim protocol.